MorizeroDev/Milease/README.md

 # Introduction

 The animation system in Unity is often not well-suited for creating UI animations, and its ease of use in terms of tween editing is relatively limited.
-Milease integrates tween functions from https://easings.net, allowing you to visually design and edit them, as well as quickly generate and control them through code.
-Additionally, Milease automatically handles tween calculations under vertical sync toggles to ensure smooth animation effects.
+Milease integrates tween functions from https://easings.net, allowing you to quickly generate and control them through code.

 # Setup